neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 The argument mapping step based on the validation rules mentioned earlier makes sure that an action method is only called if its arguments are valid.
-In the reverse it means that the action specified by the request will not be called if a mapping or validation error ocurred.
+In the reverse it means that the action specified by the request will not be called if a mapping or validation error occurred.
 In order to deal with these errors and provide a meaningful error message to the user, a special action is called instead of the originally intended action.

 The default implementation of the ``errorAction()`` method will redirect the browser to the URI it came from, for example to redisplay the originally submitted form.

-Any errors or warnings which ocurred during the argument mapping process are stored in a special object, the *mapping results*.
-These mapping results can be conviently access through a Fluid view helper in order to display warnings and errors along the submitted form or on top of it::
+Any errors or warnings which occurred during the argument mapping process are stored in a special object, the *mapping results*.
+These mapping results can be conveniently access through a Fluid view helper in order to display warnings and errors along the submitted form or on top of it::

 	<f:form.validationResults>